bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 >Preprocessing writes CSS code for you, it allows the user to write dryer css by adstracting away a lot of the redundancies in css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+>Favorite: variables.
+They allow you to change things like color in one place and it affects everything in the document.
+Most trouble: namespaces.
+Considering i have never used them, they must give me the most trouble.